-The Audit Committee meets regularly and consists of three members, all of which are non-Executive Directors.
+The Audit Committee meets regularly and consists of two members, all of which are non-Executive Directors.
 The Chair of the Committee is the Company's Senior Independent Non-Executive Director.
 The Committee's purpose is to assist the Board's oversight of the integrity of the financial statements and other financial reporting, the independence and performance of the auditors, the regulation and risk profile of the Group and the review and approval of any related party transactions.
 The Audit Committee may hold private sessions with management and the external auditor.

 The Audit Committee meets at least three times a year.

 The responsibilities and operation of the Audit Committee are more particularly set out in the Company’s Audit Committee Charter, a copy of which is included as Schedule A to the last annual information form filed for the Company, a copy of which is available on SEDAR at www.sedar.com.